Inrigger rowing boats

 Coastal boats go through the waves, Inrigger over the waves!

 Even with a wave height of 4m (self-test) you could still get through the waves with the inriggers, but you should only do this with very experienced teams.
-At least they want to try something like this!
+Very few people want to try something like this!

 Inrigger rowing boat comparison old and new